COnference Program

 15:45

-EAC Round Table Discussion
+Diaspora Africa Round Table Discussion

 What Role could the private sector play in the 6-Regions to leverage businesses in the African Diaspora Businesses ( 6th AU Region) to enable greater access into mainstream Corporate East Africa Community – destinations and markets of their choice: Representatives from East Africa’s private sector and investors to address issues about relocating and restructuring businesses from the 6th region into corporate East Africa: Includes discussions about the role that the private sector’s commerce and trade played in the displacement of Africans from Africa into the 6th Region and the role that they should now play to effect a successful relocation and reintegration of African Diaspora businesses into Africa’s corporate infrastructure.